 - You can cycle through the currently switched on (and hence editable) dsps with these arrows.
 The display updates accordingly.
 Alternatively you can directly right click (long press) any active dsp switch to bring that effect into the editor.

 - The current effect (algorithm) is shown here.
 A green background means the effect has been customised for the current style section.
 A white background means the effect is not customized.
 To toggle between the two states right click (long press) the display.
 More details about dsp effect customization can be found here.
+If present, both DSPs (IFX A/B) will be (un)customized at once.

 - Within the current category (see next point) the effect can be changed by cycling with the arrows through all the available effects.
 Turning the mouse wheel over the effect name display is another way to cycle through the effects.